AdobeDocs/cc-libraries-api-samples/io-events-nodejs/readme.md

 ### 2. Register an event

 In your project overview in the Adobe Developer Console, click on `Add to Project` and choose `Event`.
 From there, select `Creative Cloud Libraries` and go to the next page.

 On the `Choose event subscriptions` page, subscribe to all of the listed events by clicking on their corresponding checkboxes.
-After, continue to the next page and choose `OAuth` as the type of authentication.
-From there, choose the same OAuth platform and redirection settings as in section 1.
+After, continue to the next page.

+Next, choose `OAuth` as the authentication type.
+On the next page, choose the same OAuth platform and redirection settings as in section 1 (most likely `Web` with the default redirection URLs).

 Next, on the `Event registration details` page, choose a name and description for the event.
 For the webhook URL, use the publicly available URL printed to your terminal from section 2.
 Once done, click on `Save configured events` to register the event.